.page ul, ol { margin: 30px; } .page li { margin-top: 16px; }

 Please see the Rules and Instructions document below for more information and the reflection template.

-For school year Fellowships, these items are due April 30; for summer Fellowships, the due date is August 30.
+For school year Fellowships, the due date is April 30; for summer Fellowships, the due date is August 30.

-CURL is committed to making our programming as accessible as possible.
-We recognize that submitting your project by these dates may not be possible.
+CURL is committed to making our programming individualized and accessible, and we recognize that submitting your project by these dates may not be possible or even ideal for your unique project.
 Please keep us and your Faculty Mentor informed if you need a more flexible timeline!

 • And more!